Contract Development Materials

 In 2019, after W.A.G.E.'s involvement in Decolonize This Place's Whitney Museum campaign , our interest in contracts grew to include standard exhibition and Non-Disclosure Agreements which constitute a little known structural barrier to artists collectively organizing, especially in the context of museums.
 Whether challenging labor relations or institutional governance, these agreements inhibit artists from self-organizing or withholding content from exhibitions.

-Navigating the increasingly fraught state of the art system in the age political protest, and without the resources in place to bring The Artist's Contract on Blockchain to fruition, it remained in a holding pattern until the onset of the COVID-19 pandemic.
-At that point W.A.G.E. pivoted away from an effort to reform the commercial market and toward the urgent and much deeper crisis most working artists were facing: not the loss of income from artist fees or sales but the loss of income from secondary jobs — the work we do to support ourselves which is often freelance, non-unionized gig work such as artist assisting, studio managing, art handling, and adjunct teaching.
+Navigating the increasingly fraught state of the art system in the age of political protest, and without the resources in place to bring The Artist's Contract on Blockchain to fruition, it remained in a holding pattern until the onset of the COVID-19 pandemic.
+At that point, W.A.G.E. pivoted away from an effort to reform the commercial market and toward the urgent and much deeper crisis most working artists were facing: not the loss of income from artist fees or sales but the loss of income from secondary jobs — the work we do to support ourselves which is often freelance, non-unionized gig work such as artist assisting, studio managing, art handling, and adjunct teaching.

 Note: A large amount of written material was produced in the development of The Artist's Contract on Blockchain and will be made available in the future.